 Please submit all works electronically.
 Click here to submit to Wilderness House Literary Review

-Welcome to the thirty second issue (Volume 8, no 4) of the Wilderness House Literary Review.
+Welcome to the thirty third issue (Volume 9, no 1) of the Wilderness House Literary Review.
 WHLR is a result of the collaboration between a group of poets and writers who call themselves the Bagel Bards (who keep publishing their anthologies).

 The stories, articles, poems and examples of art have